 Question 2: What are ‘directives’?
 What types of directives are there?

-In AngularJS, directives are certain attributes that allow you to come up with your own, personal syntax for the application that you are developing.
+In AngularJS, directives are certain attributes that allow you to come up with your own, the personal syntax for the application that you are developing.
 This grants your page a level of exclusivity and lets you add a personalized touch to the development process.

 In total, there are four different types of directives: attribute, comment, CSS and element ones.